saucelabs/sauce-docs/docs/basics/environment-variables.md

 <Tabs>
 <TabItem value="macOS/Linux" label="macOS and Linux" default>

-Sauce Connect Proxy environment variables may be added to one of your user environment configuration files, such as `.bash_profile` or `.zsh_profile`.
+You can persist Sauce Connect Proxy environment variables by adding them to one of your user environment configuration files, such as `.bash_profile` or `.zsh_profile`.

 1. Open `~/.bash_profile` or `~/.zsh_profile` in your preferred text editor.
 2. Add the variables